Install Flmngr NPM package

 The Flmngr NPM package loads a minimal part of Flmngr.
 Most of its components (file manager and image editor) will be automatically loaded from the official CDN on the first call of some method.

-In order to have no delay on a such first call, please consider preloading Flmngr using Flmngr.load({params})
+To ensure there is no delay on the first call, please consider preloading Flmngr using Flmngr.load({params}).

-This load will not only preload the file manager and image editor from CDN, but also preconfigure them.
-After passing some parameters into this function you should not include these parameters in any other calls until wish to override them.
+This call will not only preload the file manager and image editor from the CDN, but also preconfigure them.
+After passing some parameters into this function you should not include these parameters in any other calls unless you wish to override them.

-We strongly recommend you use this preload call and include to there these parameters:
+We strongly recommend using this preload call and including these parameters:

-- URL of your PHP backend of the file manager.
-Recommended, can be overridden in future calls.urlFiles
+• urlFileManager - URL of your PHP backend for the file manager.
+It is recommended but can be overridden in future calls.

-- URL of where your files are located.
-Recommended, can be overridden in future calls.
+• urlFiles - URL of where your files are located.
+It is also recommended and can be overridden in future calls.

 So the optimized code will be: